 In its hiring and personnel actions, Ithaca College does not discriminate against individuals who have disabilities.
 The College provides reasonable accommodations for applicants and employees with disabilities so they can complete the application process or perform their work.

 At each new employee’s orientation, the College offers an opportunity for the employee to identify him/herself as an individual with a disability.
-However, an employee may self-identify as having a disability at any time by contacting the Disability Services Coordinator in Employee Benefits & Work/Life in the Office of Human Resources.
+However, an employee may self-identify as having a disability at any time by contacting the Employee Benefits & Work/Life department in the Office of Human Resources.

 Employees may request an accommodation by completing an Accommodation Request Form and submitting it to the Employee Benefits & Work/Life department.